 We have a $10 minimum per tape charge if a tape is discovered to be blank or contains only TV/movie recordings, which we will exclude.
 We will not transfer any TV recordings or movies unless there are specific recordings you note that you want digitized.
 For example, a nightly news story with a friend or relative highlighted.

 Some of my tapes may only have a few minutes of recording on them.
 Is the price the same as a full tape?

 Our videotape transfer process begins with digitally capturing the full contents of each tape to ensure footage isn’t missed, followed by reviewing each video file in software to trim out blank or static space, leaving only actual video content.
 Since this process takes the same amount of time and effort as any other tapes, we charge the same flat rate per tape.
-If we discover a tape to be either blank or only commercial recordings without home movies, we charge $10 for the assessment instead of the $20 transfer and mark the tape accordingly.
+If we discover a tape to be either blank or only commercial recordings without home movies, we charge that tape as a blank for the minimum charge of $10 instead of the full videotape transfer cost and mark the tape accordingly.

 Some of my VHS tapes are extended play up to 8 hours of recorded footage.
 Can you transfer the whole tape?

 The pricing is based on an average tape up to 2 hours of footage, so an 8 hour tape of home footage for example would be priced as 4 conversions since we transfer in real time.
 Also be aware that tapes recorded on EP (extended play) decreased quality as a sacrifice for the extended length.

 Does the conversion to digital include color correction?